LK Losses: Direct Acceptance Rate Optimization for Speculative Decoding: Related Work

 Some works experimented with combined objectives.
 MEDUSA suggests mixing the KL loss with the LM objective for the target model to address the discrepancy between its distribution and static training data.
 EAGLE~\citep{li2024eagle} extends KL with regression loss on hidden states of the last layer in an attempt to better match training and inference settings.

 \textbf{Targeting Acceptance Rate.} Some studies went beyond the standard KD framework in terms of both training data and objectives.
 DistillSpec~\cite{distillspec2024} explores other types of divergences, including reverse KL and total variation (TV) distance, as KD objectives for already pretrained LMs being used as external speculators.
 Although they note that TV distance should theoretically be the right objective as it directly maximizes acceptance rate, they conclude that the choice of the divergence loss is highly dependent on the task and data being used for KD.
+AdaSPEC~\cite{hu2025adaspec} further addresses the mismatch between standard KD objectives and speculative decoding efficiency through selective distillation strategies for standalone draft models.
+In contrast, our work focuses on native draft modules tightly integrated into target models and trained from scratch, rather than on separately pretrained external drafters.
+Within this setting, we study whether the core training objective should optimize token acceptance directly instead of proxy divergence measures.